-- The fall/spring semesters of Years One and Two are devoted to the pre-clinical course work of the medical training program.
+- The first three semesters are devoted to the pre-clinical course work of the medical training program.

-- The summer semester of Year One provides time for your research activities.
-During this session, you will become acquainted with the research opportunities at Sanford School of Medicine and will select an area of dissertation research.
+- By the end of the first year, you will become acquainted with the research opportunities at Sanford School of Medicine and will select an area of dissertation research.

-- At the start of the second summer of the Physician Scientist program, you will prepare for and pass Step 1 of the USMLE.
+- At the end of Pillar 1, you will prepare for and pass Step 1 of the USMLE.

-- This two- or three-year block is devoted to course work and research appropriate to your area of specialization.
+- This three-year block is devoted to course work and research appropriate to your area of specialization.

 - Coursework within this block will vary considerably and will be customized for your interests and needs.